-While the Hong Kong IA has agreed that the subordinated debt instruments Prudential has in issue can be included as part of the Group's capital resources for the purposes of satisfying the capital requirements imposed under the LCSM under the interim principles agreed with the Hong Kong IA, the grandfathering provisions under the GWS Framework remain subject to the Hong Kong legislative process.
-Although Prudential currently expects to be able to include the subordinated debt instruments it has in issue as part of the Group's capital resources for the purposes of satisfying the capital requirements imposed under the GWS Framework, if Prudential is ultimately not able to do so it may need to raise additional capital, which may in turn lead to increased costs for the Group.
+The Hong Kong IA has agreed that the subordinated debt instruments issued by Prudential at the date of the demerger of M&G plc can be included as part of the Group's capital resources for the purposes of satisfying the capital requirements imposed under the interim LCSM principles agreed with the Hong Kong IA.
+Senior debt instruments issued by Prudential are not included as part of the Group capital resources under the LCSM.
+Under the GWS Framework, Prudential's initial analysis indicates that all debt instruments (senior and subordinated) issued by Prudential will meet the transitional conditions set by the Hong Kong IA and will be included as eligible Group capital resources, although this will be subject to approval by the Hong Kong IA.
+If the Hong Kong IA does not approve the subordinated debt instruments Prudential has in issue as part of the Group's eligible capital resources for the purposes of satisfying the capital requirements imposed under the GWS Framework, Prudential may have less eligible capital resources compared to under the LCSM and may need to raise additional debt instruments, which may in turn lead to increased costs for the Group.